Setting up a nursery for a baby is an exciting time in any new parent’s life.

 Babies should never be exposed to any amount of ozone since it could damage their respiratory system or organs.

-Additionally, some air purifiers that use a True HEPA filter may include an “ionizer” or “ionizing” function to boost its air cleaning abilities.
+Additionally, some air purifiers that use a True HEPA filter may include an “ionizer” or “ionizing” function to boost their air cleaning abilities.

 Now that you know the benefits of air purifier for baby and which types are safe for newborns, you’re probably curious to see what product options are available.